Thursday, January 27, 2011

 Avoid being in the sun during peak hours.
 The sun is the strongest between 10am and 4pm.
 Avoid being outside with your little one in a carrier between these hours.
 You don't have to barricade yourselves indoors all day, use common sense to plan your outings -- go for a walk early in the morning, or before supper.

 Dress yourself and your child accordingly.
 People are often concerned that babywearing in the summer will be too hot.
 It's not the sling that will make you hot, it's the little heat box nestled against you -- babies are naturally warm little creatures!
 Grace was born in early June, I was back to work within a week of her birth (one of the many 'benefits' of being self-employed).
-As a result, Grace spent the first three months of her life (the hottest months of the year) in a Sleepy Wrap all day.
+As a result, Grace spent the first three months of her life (the hottest months of the year) in a Boba stretchy wrap all day.
 I dressed her in nothing more than a onesie and a diaper, on particularly warm days, she wore only a diaper; I wore light t-shirts and tank tops to keep myself cool.

 Keep yourself and your baby well-hydrated.
 Breastfeed or bottle-feed your baby frequently, and don't forget to drink plenty of liquids yourself.